These easy Fried Shrimp Tacos are crispy and coated in a sweet and tangy sauce served on a corn tortilla and topped with cilantro lime slaw.

 Why This Recipe Works

+- Drenched in a zesty sauce.
 You also don’t need to serve these as tacos.
-The crunchy shrimp coated in the tangy bang bang sauce makes an excellent appetizer or topping for salads.
-So whether you’re planning taco Tuesday or your next gathering include these irresistible shrimp.
+The crispy shrimp are coated in the tangy bang bang sauce and excellent appetizer or topping for salads.

 - Sriracha Sauce: mixing this sauce into the overall sauce gives it a little bit of a spicy kick and you can add as much or as little as you like.
 You can swap it for hot sauce, but if you do you’ll want to omit the rice vinegar because hot sauce already has vinegar in it.

 - Shrimp: fresh or frozen shrimp will work.
-My preferences is to use small or medium-sized shrimp that is already peeled and deveined with the tails off.
+My preference is to use small or medium-sized shrimp that is already peeled and deveined with the tails off.

-- Buttermilk: coating the shrimp in buttermilk first helps to create that overal crispy coating after it’s fried.
-If you don’t have buttermilk you can use 1 1/2 teaspoons of lemon juice whisked together with 1/2 cup milk.
+- Buttermilk: coating the shrimp in buttermilk first helps to create that overall crispy coating after it’s fried.
+If you don’t have buttermilk you can use 1 ½ teaspoons of lemon juice whisked together with ½ cup of milk.

-- Peanut Oil: you will need an oil with a high smoke point and one that has a comlimentary flavor such as peanut oil, vegetable oil, or canola oil.
+- Peanut Oil: you will need an oil with a high smoke point and one that has a similar flavor such as peanut oil, vegetable oil, or canola oil.

-- White Corn Tortillas: traditionally these tacos are made using a white corn tortilla, but you can use your favorite tortilla whether it’s flour or a plain corn tortilla.
-I like to use the small sized tortillas or the street-sized version.
+- White Corn Tortillas: traditionally these tacos are made using white corn tortillas, but you can use your favorite tortilla whether it’s flour or a plain corn tortilla.
+I like to use small-sized tortillas or the street-sized version.

-- Whisk the mayonnaise, sweet chili sauce, rice vinegar, and sriracha sauce together until fully mixed.
+- Make the sauce.
+Whisk the mayonnaise, sweet chili sauce, rice vinegar, and sriracha sauce together until fully mixed.
 Taste test it to see if you’d like more sriracha and then set it aside.

 - Coat shrimp.
 Pour the buttermilk on top and toss to coat.
 Drain the excess buttermilk from the bowl.